jimnewpower/batch/readme.md

 # Problem
 Build a credit card payment system to integrate with an existing expense reporting application and/or its data.
 The system shall aggregate charges from a given time period for each employee or contractor, and then initiate a bank transfer to pay the credit card bill on their behalf.
 The system shall be an automated, end-of-cycle process that runs at a specified time interval.
-Note that logic shall be applied in order to validate or invalidate specific charges based on an existing expert system (part of ERPlus).
+Note that logic shall be applied in order to validate or invalidate specific charges based on an existing expert system.

 # Prerequisites
 * Enroll in ACH services with bank(s).
 Securely store credentials.